-The Cancer full moon is a watery lunar event can arouse powerful emotions, helping us feel and heal our way into a new year.
+The Cancer full moon is a watery lunar event can arouse powerful emotions.

 Cancer Full Moon Ritual Idea: Bathing Beauty

-- Where have I felt most at home over the last six months?
+- Where have I felt most at home during the last six months?

-- What made me feel most at home and relaxed in my friendships, relationship, and career?
+- What makes me feel most at home and relaxed in my friendships, relationship, and career?

-- Which friendships and bonds do I want to cultivate more in the coming year?
+- Which friendships and bonds do I want to cultivate further?

-- Is there anything in my home or personal space that doesn’t match the role I’m stepping into this year?
+- Is there anything in my home or personal space that doesn’t match the role I’m stepping into?

-- Are there any emotions I still need to express to feel closure from last year?
+- Are there any emotions I still need to express to feel closure?

-Use the 2-4 weeks following the full moon to make any adjustments in your life so you can create that sense of comfort and security you desire.
+Use the 2-4 weeks following your Cancer full moon ritual to make adjustments in your life.
+Create the sense of comfort and security you desire.

 Other Ritual Ideas:

-Get vulnerable: write the people you appreciate most a sentimental letter telling them how you feel about them for a Cancer full moon ritual idea.
+Get vulnerable.
+Write to the people you appreciate most.
+A sentimental letter telling them how you feel about them is fulfilling Cancer full moon ritual idea.

-Honor bonds: Whether it’s your chosen family or your blood relatives, find a way to visually extol the people who nurture you the most.
-Frame photos, make a scrapbook, put together an online album of favorite memories from the year.
+Honor bonds.
+Whether it’s your chosen family or your blood relatives, find a way to visually extol the people who nurture you the most.
+Some ideas: frame photos, make a scrapbook, put together an online album of favorite memories from the year.

 Make a contribution—to yourself.
 Cancer rules security, and that includes financial stability.
-Put a lump sum in savings, an IRA or an investment that will grow.
-If you’re in the position, make a tax-deductible gift or start a college fund for a young relative—even if you just begin with a small deposit.
+Put a lump sum in savings, an IRA or an investment that can grow.
+If you’re in the position, make a tax-deductible gift.
+Or start a college fund for a young relative, even if you begin with a small deposit.